voidnothings/rizzo/README.md

 $ curl https://github.com/filamentgroup/grunticon/pull/84.patch | patch -p1
 ```

 Before running `grunt icon` for the first time.
-You only need to run `grunt icon` if you are building new icons, for the the current icons are already checked into git.
+You only need to run `grunt icon` if you are building new icons, for the current icons are already checked into git.

 -----